 Lin Hogan from Wigan will reflect on the impact of the Wigan New Deal co-production as an approach to local service delivery and putting local people in charge

 There is some good evidence now of the benefits of ‘social mixing’ or meaningful interaction (sometimes called contact theory) for reducing prejudice and promoting empathy.
 Sustained meaningful contact across difference is a powerful way of reducing prejudice and promoting integration.
 But we still don’t know enough about what works, and how to scale and replicate initiatives that work in one place to work in another.

 In this panel discussion we will hear from the researchers and experts who have developed outcome and measurement frameworks for the Home Office Indicators of Integration and for the five Integration Areas.
-They will take you through the practical application of the frameworks they have developed.

 Maria O Beirne, senior researcher MHCLG

 Professor Jenny Phillimore – lead researcher and author of Indicators of Integration published by Home Office June 2019

 An increasing number of projects and programmes are using contact theory to design programmes which bring different groups together across divides.
 The Challenge is a social integration charity that encourages social mixing through its programmes and has developed design principles that can be applied to support the development of programmes for social mixing.
 This interactive workshop will take delegates through their design principles.